oLIMpus: An Effective Model for Line Intensity Mapping Auto- and Cross- Power Spectra in Cosmic Dawn and Reionization: Final remarks

 Another interesting use for \texttt{oLIMpus} is its application to SPHEREx~\cite{SPHEREx:2014bgr}.
 The different frequency channels in its detector will collect emission from many lines across different redshifts.
 More than just using these maps separately, a consistent model for the line emissions will be crucial to study internal cross-correlations between channels.
 These can be used, for example, to improve noise treatment, reduce the contribution of interlopers and probe different phases in the IGM~\cite{Serra:2016jzs,Cheng:2024nfy,Roy:2023pei}.

+{Introducing an HOD model, \texttt{oLIMpus} could also be used to cross correlate the 21-cm and LIM signals with spectroscopic galaxy surveys, such as the ones that the Euclid Space Telescope~\cite{EUCLID:2011zbd} or the Nancy Grace Roman Space Telescope~\cite{Spergel:2015sza} will provide.}

-With this perspective, we strongly believe that a tool such as \texttt{oLIMpus} can be extremely valuable to the LIM community.
+With these perspectives, we strongly believe that a tool such as \texttt{oLIMpus} can be extremely valuable to the LIM community.
 While we will continue to improve its implementation and modeling, we have made the code publicly available, along with explanations and tutorials for its use and customization.
 We welcome readers to explore our GitHub repository\footnoteref{olimpuslink} and to contact us with any questions or suggestions.